7.1. Modern Models and Training

 TorchLean examples should make the data source visible.
 If a file is generated, downloaded, or converted, put the command beside the example or in the module header.
 Reproducibility starts before the first tensor is allocated.

-A successful model zoo run proves only a modest thing:
+A successful model zoo run establishes a concrete execution fact:

 -